 Teaching and learning

-We expect the University to be open for the start of the 2020/21 academic year, with in-person teaching in place.
-We are committed to maintaining the highest possible standards of education, with a focus on personalised teaching and supervision from leading academics, including tutorials and other types of small group learning such as masters’ seminar groups.
+We are committed to maintaining the highest possible standards of education this year, with a focus on personalised teaching and supervision from leading academics, including tutorials and other types of small group learning such as masters’ seminar groups.

-For the majority of students, the core content of your course and the educational opportunities open to you will not change, although it may be that some of your learning and teaching need to be conducted online.
+For the majority of students, the core content of your course will not change, although the mode of delivery will be different.
+While lectures will be delivered online, small-group teaching, laboratory and practical work will take place in-person where it is possible to do so in a safe and secure manner.
 Unless notified by your department or faculty, your course syllabus will be unaffected.

-Teaching and research will be conducted in-person when it is safe for both students and staff, and we expect to offer a significant amount of in-person teaching over the academic year.
-In-person education – particularly in the earlier part of the year - will be combined with engaging online lectures and activities that draw on the rich resources available through our colleges, libraries and collections.
+Teaching and research is being conducted in-person when it is safe for both students and staff.
+In-person education is being combined with engaging online lectures and activities that draw on the rich resources available through our colleges, libraries and collections.